richardupright/TF-cronos/README.md

 		* git push
 		*use git tortoise for windows to use a graphic interface*
 	* Now that you’ve configured your workspace, select Queue plan from the top right, enter a reason, and then press Queue plan.
-2. using terraform for two environnements\
+2. using terraform for two environments\
 Before going further, make sure you have admin access to 2 Okta environments.\
-You will use ony git rep with different branches corresponding to the okta tenants.
+You will use one git rep with different branches corresponding to the Okta tenants.
 For easy configuration, master will be connected to the workspace TF-cronos-prod, and the branch 'dev' to the workspace TF-cronos-dev
-	* create a branch (dev) on the github repo
+	* create a branch (dev) on the GitHub repo
 		* on windows, git checkout -b dev
 		* git push origin dev
 	* create new workspace (tf-cronos-dev)